storyprotocol/documentation/docs/Protocol Concepts/️-story-attestation-service.md

 These are used for the commercial infringement check.
 Whatever media you pass in through `mediaUrl` will be checked by our infringement detection providers and flagged if proven malicious.

 If you do not pass in these `media.*` fields, then an infringement detection will not be performed and your IP will not be proven valid.

+## Current Providers

+1. [Yakoa](https://www.yakoa.io/) - Yakoa uses AI and machine learning to scan multiple blockchains, analyzing on-chain data to detect direct copies, stylistic forgeries, and unauthorized replications of digital assets.
+It compares new assets against a database of known IP, flagging potential violations in real time and providing detailed audit logs for enforcement.